 The third winner of the OBEL AWARD is the 15-minute city as defined by Professor Carlos Moreno.

-The award ceremony will take place on 21 October in Paris at the Salle des Fêtes of the Hôtel de Ville of Paris.
+The award ceremony took place on 21 October 2021 in Paris at the Salle des Fêtes of the Hôtel de Ville of Paris.

 A truly liveable and sustainable urban future that places each global citizen at the heart of their own city.
 This is the goal of the urban model the 15-minute city.